python-attrs/attrs/docs/names.rst

 At this point the plan was not to make ``attrs`` what it is now -- a flexible class building kit.
 All we wanted was an ergonomic little library to succinctly define classes with attributes.

-Under the impression of of the unwieldy ``characteristic`` name, we went to the other side and decided to make the package name part of the API, and keep the API functions very short.
+Under the impression of the unwieldy ``characteristic`` name, we went to the other side and decided to make the package name part of the API, and keep the API functions very short.
 This led to the infamous `attr.s` and `attr.ib` which some found confusing and pronounced it as "attr dot s" or used a singular ``@s`` as the decorator.
 But it was really just a way to say ``attrs`` and ``attrib``\ [#attr]_.